July 24, 2023, 9:27 am | Read time: 3 minutes

-Many operators of plug-in solar modules have been waiting for this moment—it’s finally happening.
-Electricity meters will be allowed to run backward, and additional changes are on the horizon.
+Many operators of plug-in solar modules have been waiting for this–now it’s finally happening.
+Electricity meters will be allowed to run backward, and other innovations are on the way.

 Good news for owners of mini solar systems!
-According to a recent draft law, operators of balcony power plants will be allowed to temporarily run their electricity meters backward starting January 1, 2024.
-This will enable them to legally feed their excess electricity into the grid even with old meters.
-The meters used for this, also known as Ferraris meters, record the fed-in electricity and offset it practically on a one-to-one basis with the electricity consumed.
+According to a recent draft law, operators of balcony power plants will be allowed to let their electricity meters run backward temporarily starting January 1, 2024.
+This will enable them to legally feed their excess electricity into the grid even with old electricity meters.
+The meters used for this, also known as Ferraris meters, record the fed-in electricity and offset it practically on a one-to-one basis with the amount of electricity consumed.
 A significant step to advance the energy transition in Germany.
 However, consumers with new digital meters will not benefit from this.
 The transition period for this temporary measure has initially been set at four months.

-What the Electricity Meter Change Means for Balcony Power Plants
+What the Electricity Meter Innovation Means for Balcony Power Plants

 The goal of the new electricity meter regulation is to noticeably relieve buyers of balcony power plants.
 Starting in 2024, they will have four months to replace their electricity meter, which is necessary for operating their solar cells.
 Thanks to this transition period, they will not have to give their excess electricity to their grid operator without any compensation during this time.